 The Best Ultimate Frisbee Glove

-In my experience, Friction Gloves are currently the best gloves to wear for Ultimate Frisbee.
+In my experience, Friction Gloves are currently the best gloves for Ultimate Frisbee that you can wear.
 My teammates have had the most success with the Friction glove, and they offer exactly what you want out of gloves.
 They help you grip the disc, especially in wet conditions.
 Double stitched fabric at the palm makes these much more durable than other gloves.
 The fabric stretches in all directions on your hand, to accommodate hand sizes and reduce “webbing” that sometimes happens between the fingers with other gloves.
 If you need gloves for Ultimate this is the place to start.

 Layout Ultimate Frisbee Gloves